Where to Stay in Guangzhou? Check our guide of one of the most dynamic cities and a powerful business hub in East Asia

 Arriving in Guangzhou

 Visitors to China will require a visa to enter the country and this should be applied for at the Chinese Embassy or Consulate in your home country at least one month before you intend to begin your visit.
-One exception to this is if you are traveling through Guangzhou you can apply for a 144 hour transit visa (six days) providing that you have an onward flight to a third country.
+One exception to this is if you are traveling through Guangzhou you can enjoy a 144 hour visa-free transit (six days) providing that you have an onward flight to a third country.
+This option is available for citizens of most Western nations.

 Guangzhou’s Baiyun International Airport is the third busiest airport in China and the 17th busiest in the world with over 55 million passengers each year.
 It is located 28 km or 17 miles from the city center.
 It currently has three runways and a further 2 are planned taking its capacity up to 80 million annual passengers.
 There are international flights from multiple worldwide locations.